autisticjane/autisticjane.github.io/README.md

 # easier way to static
-I didn't want to open FTP or cPanel File Manager every time I decided to update izzy.im.
+I didn't want to open FTP or cPanel File Manager every time I decided to update.
 Also basically free hosting.

 ## to-do
 - [x] about.md